 Step 3

 The newly created, joint understanding enables the teams to identify solutions for overcoming their own challenges and implement them.
-These solutions are submitted in an accessible format through each competitions website.
+These solutions are submitted in an accessible format through each competitions' website.
 In areas with difficult internet access, entries can be done on mobile phones, or on paper.

 Step 4